 Andrew Kukes’s eight year battle with severe depression ended on July 14, 2009 when he took his own life at only 30-years-old.
 Andy suffered from social anxiety and the common co-occurring condition of depression, brought on by this little known and often misunderstood disorder, for the majority of his young adult life.

-The Andrew Kukes Foundation for Social Anxiety was founded by Andy’s parents, Patricia Kukes and Jeffrey Kukes, and his brother, Scott Kukes, with the hope that with proper education, awareness and support, other families will benefit and be saved from the pain caused by the loss of a loved one, and that those who suffer from social anxiety can find balance and peace in their lives.
+The Andrew Kukes Foundation for Social Anxiety was founded by Andy’s parents, Patricia Kukes and Jeffrey Kukes, with the hope that with proper education, awareness and support, other families will benefit and be saved from the pain caused by the loss of a loved one, and that those who suffer from social anxiety can find balance and peace in their lives.

 Andy had an idyllic childhood, succeeding both scholastically and athletically.
 He had an unassuming, gentle nature and a razor sharp intellect that attracted people to him.
 Valedictorian of his high school class, no one noticed the early signs of his struggles with social anxiety.
 In college, however, when Andy could not adjust to the social pressures of campus life at Princeton, the signs became dramatically clearer.

 Andy sought out and received psychiatric help at Princeton, but after struggling for several months, he dropped out of school.
 Six months later, he enrolled at Columbia, more comfortable because he knew a friend from high school there.
 In 2001, he graduated Summa Cum Laude and Phi Beta Kappa.